AdaCore/learn/courses/intro-to-spark/book/01_Overview.rst

 general, can take various forms.
 It includes, for example, type checking and visibility rules enforcement, as done by the compiler, as well as more complex reasoning, such as abstract interpretation, as done by a tool like `CodePeer
 <https://www.adacore.com/codepeer>`_ from AdaCore.
-The tools perform two
+The tools that come with
-different forms of static analysis:
+SPARK perform two different forms of static analysis:

 - The first one is called `flow analysis` and, in general, it is the fastest form of analysis.
 It checks in particular initialization of variables and